cthorey/pdsimage/README.md

 # Example

+The details as well as the image  in the following are reported in the notebook **Test_library**.

 ## Loading part of an image

 Lola PDS Images can be found [here](http://imbrium.mit.edu/DATA/LOLA_GDR/CYLINDRICAL/IMG/) and WAC images can be found [here](http://lroc.sese.asu.edu/data/LRO-L-LROC-5-RDR-V1.0/LROLRC_2001/DATA/BDR/WAC_GLOBAL/).